Please use the menu below to navigate to any article section:

 The 24/7 news cycle is hard to ignore and beginning property investors tend to be driven by fear and greed which is what the media thrives on.

-During booms when they should be the most cautious, FOMO (the fear of missing out) encourages them to pay too much and during the property slumps when real estate is available at a discount FOBE (fear of buying early) stops them taking advantage of the opportunities available.
+During booms when they should be the most cautious, FOMO (the fear of missing out) often driven by the media encourages investors to pay too much and during the property slumps when real estate is available at a discount FOBE (fear of buying early) stops them taking advantage of the opportunities available.

 9. Not recognising that there are multiple property markets in Australia